Once you have created the Sample Type

 Note: Once you have added some samples, you can select one or more before clicking Create

-and then either pool them or derive new child samples from them.
-Learn about these options in the topic: Sample Lineage / Parentage
+and then create new derivatives, pooled samples, or aliquots from them.
+Learn about these options in the topic: Aliquots, Derivatives, and Sample Pooling

 Choose Desired Sample Type and Import Method